flexera-public/policy_templates/cost/rightlink_rightsize/README.md

 - Average cpu idle percent to allow for downsize - Value: 0-100, -1 disables this metric
 - Instance tags used to filter instances that must validate policy.
 Example: rs_monitoring:resize=1
 - Email address to send escalation emails to - Example: noreply@example.com
 - Days to cooldown between checks of same machine - Number of days to cooldown between checks of the same instance.
-This drives the `RightLink Rightsize Instances Add Tags`
+This drives the `Instance Utilization Add Tags`

 #### Policy Actions